Candice Swanepoel Sizzles In A Skintight Black Swimsuit

 But this most certainly isn’t the first time the mom of two has showed off her model body in her swimwear.

 Last month, Candice wowed fans once again when she modeled another look from her swimwear brand.
-That time, she seriously sizzled in a bold tiger-print bikini top which she rocked with a pair of tiny nude bottoms while she sipped on a coconut during another photo shoot at the coast.
+That time, she seriously sizzled in a bold tiger-print bikini top which she rocked with a pair of tiny nude bottoms while she sipped on a coconut during another photoshoot at the coast.